Should you use videos in your email marketing campaigns? It depends.

 Click on the images option and add the thumbnail you have created.

 Once you have added the image or GIF, it's time to add an alt text which explains what's in the video so that the email still makes sense if the thumbnail doesn't load.

-Now, most email software will have an area where you can link the image to an URL as shown in the image above.
-You can utilize it and link it to your video so that even if the reader just clicks on the image, they are still taken to the video's landing page.
+Now, most email software will have an area where you can link the image to an URL, as shown in the image above.
+You can utilize it and link it to your video so that even if the reader clicks on the image, they are still taken to the video's landing page.

 After you have added the image to your campaign, it's time to add a button that takes people to the video's landing page.
-Add the main CTA of the video directly below the image and write a CTA like click here to watch, or play now.
+Add the main CTA of the video directly below the image and write a CTA like click here to watch or play now.

-You must make sure that the video is already hosted online on either your website or video platform like YouTube as only then will you be able to direct readers to it.
+You must ensure that the video is already hosted online on either your website or a video platform like YouTube, as only then will you be able to direct readers to it.

 Using videos in your email marketing can either be beneficial or harmful to your results based on how you add and send them.
 So unless you want to take such a risk, it's best to stick to using images and GIFs in your email.

 But if most of your subscribers use Apple Mail or other email clients that support video, you can use videos as a part of your email campaigns.
 If you decide to use video in the email, then be mindful and follow the steps mentioned above to add videos to your campaign correctly.

 Apart from using videos or gifs, you can use emojis to spruce up your email.
 Find out how in our guide on emojis in emails.

 What you should do next